mykaul/msgpack/spec.md

 Timestamp extension type is assigned to extension type `-1`.
 It defines 3 formats: 32-bit format, 64-bit format, and 96-bit format.

-    timestamp 32 stores the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC in an 32-bit unsigned integer:
+    timestamp 32 stores the number of seconds that have elapsed since 1970-01-01 00:00:00 UTC in a 32-bit unsigned integer:
     +--------+--------+--------+--------+--------+--------+
     |  0xd6  |   -1   |   seconds in 32-bit unsigned int  |
     +--------+--------+--------+--------+--------+--------+